gwerbin/vim-pkgload/README.md

 [Pathogen](https://github.com/tpope/vim-pathogen).
 See next section for a comparison.

-In fact, Pkgman is mostly a wrapper around `:packadd`, a command that was added in Vim 8 and in recent releases of Neovim.
-Pkgman adds some convenience utilities and affords precise control over package loading without bloating your configuration files.
+In fact, Pkgload is mostly a wrapper around `:packadd`, a command that was added in Vim 8 and in recent releases of Neovim.
+Pkgload adds some convenience utilities and affords precise control over package loading without bloating your configuration files.
 This makes it easier to manage large numbers of plugins.
-I believe Pkgman provides enough control that it can be used to incorporate external Vim plugins in Vim development work, and it is itself simple enough to be included in an external package repository.
+I believe Pkgload provides enough control that it can be used to incorporate external Vim plugins in Vim development work, and it is itself simple enough to be included in an external package repository.

-Pkgman is fundamentally different from the various package managers available for Vim nowadays.
-In fact, I strongly recommend that you use a plugin manager in conjunction with Pkgman.
+Pkgload is fundamentally different from the various package managers available for Vim nowadays.
+In fact, I strongly recommend that you use a plugin manager in conjunction with Pkgload.
 There are several high-quality options available, including [Vundle](https://github.com/VundleVim/Vundle.vim), [Plug](https://github.com/junegunn/vim-plug), [Dein](https://github.com/Shougo/dein.vim),